quiquemz/sudoku-solvers/README.md

 - (3 Points) Check performance on more benchmarks (these [easy ones](http://norvig.com/easy50.txt) and these [hard ones](http://norvig.com/top95.txt)).
 Produce a plot that shows the the performance difference of the three approaches (with a timeout of 5 minutes or something on the naive algorithm).

-- (5 Points) If you have even more time and interest, scale everything to 16 by 16 problems (and generate some problems).
+- (5 Points) If you have even more time and interest, scale everything to 16 by 16 problems (right now it is 9 by 9), and generate some problems.
 Check how the three appraoches differ in performance.

 Extension Policy